-HDMI IN: The video input is a full size HDMI 1.4b connection used to receive the video and when supported by your device embedded audio and Timecode.
+6. HDMI in: The video input is a full size HDMI 2.0a connection used to receive the video and when supported by your device embedded audio and Timecode.
 This is both displayed and recorded to the Atomos recorder/monitor storage media.

-HDMI OUT: This is for connection to an external monitor or other device with an HDMI input.
-It carries a loop-through of the incoming HDMI signal in record and standby mode, and the playback signal when the Ninja Flame is in playback mode.
-This output is 1.4b and can carry either a 4K or HD signal (with the option to down convert the 4K input to HD).
+HDMI out: This is for connection to an external monitor or other device with an HDMI input.
+It carries a loop-through of the incoming HDMI or SDI signal in record and standby mode, and the playback signal when the Shogun Inferno is in playback mode.
+This ouput is 2.0a and can carry either a 4K or HD signal (with the option to down convert the 4K input to HD).
+The SDI <-> HDMI conversion is always live allowing for instant conversion without any setup.

-2. Analogue Audio
+7. Analogue Audio